All Episodes

 This guy doesn't have the right to be heard by anybody.

-And of course, the liberals are out there saying, well, we're gonna ask him the tough questions.
+And of course, the liberals are out there saying, well, we're going to ask him the tough questions, really.

-Uh well, once again, um the the drive-bys have had a three-day head start on this is a typical Monday.
+Well, once again, the drive-bys have had a three-day head start on this.

-I have to come in here and clean up the mess that they made with Hillary yesterday, clean up the mess that they've made with Ahmadinizad.
+I have to come in here and clean up the mess that they made with Hillary yesterday, clean up the mess that they've made with Ahmadinezad.

-The action line that the uh the the narrative here of the drive-by's is should Ahmadinizad have been invited by Columbia or shouldn't he?
+The action line that the narrative here of the drive-bys is, should Ahmadinezad have been invited by Colombia or shouldn't he?

 They'll be scratching each other's backs.